Basics of trading operations

-- Both orders are placed when the volume is increased or the position is flipped.
-This order may be a market order or a pending order, for example.
-In other words, the stops are replaced by the previous ones in each subsequent order, but at zero values in the order, the Stop Loss and Take Profit positions are deleted.
+- When a position volume is increased or the position is reversed, Take Profit and Stop Loss are placed according to its latest order (market or triggered pending order).
+In other words, stop levels in each subsequent order of the same position replace previous ones.
+But at zero values in the order, the Stop Loss and Take Profit positions are deleted.

 - For partially closed positions, the above orders are not changed by new ones.

 - Stop Loss and Take Profit cannot exist without an open position, therefore, if one is closed, they are deleted.